sundayirvine-code/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Value: School
 8. Every addition to true knowledge is an addition to human power - a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9. Divide and rule -  a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath - a script that displays the result of BREATH to the power LOVE
+BREATH and LOVE are environment variables
+The script should display the result, followed by a new line